opencog/docker/opencog/README.md

 * `opencog/opencog-dev` -- All supported OpenCog components.

 All of the containers above are "empty", in that they contain no data, and thus, they don't "do anything".
 Containers that "actually do something" include:
 * `opencog/lang-pairs` -- Tabulate and visualize word pairs from
-                          blocks of  text.
+                          text corpora.

-# Table of Contents
+## Table of Contents
 1. [Common Initial Setup](#common-initial-setup)
    1. [Linux and UNIX-like Systems](#linux-and-unix-like-systems)
    2. [Windows](#windows)